Making a Difference

 The most important difference between the two schemes is the way in which the discount is awarded.

 The discount given for the RTA scheme is a fixed amount published by the Government.
-The current set discount for this area is £9,000.
+The set discount is dependent on the area.
 This is the amount you will have subtracted from the open market value of your property.
-For example, if your property is valued at £85,000 the discount for this area of £9,000 will be deducted.
-This will then give a discounted purchase price of £76,000.
-You can appeal the valuation in the same way as for the PRTB scheme.

 Points to note for both the Preserved Right to Buy and the Right to Acquire Schemes